Beautiful Warm, Herbal Bundles to Soothe The Body

 Travel: Students flying out following the last day of class should consider that the Sacramento International Airport is 90 minutes by car from the campus and that it is recommended to arrive at least 90 minutes before your flight.
 Students must attend the entire program and should not plan to leave early for travel.

-Enroll in any two or more Workshops at the same time and receive a 10% discount on both workshops.
+Enroll in any two or more Workshops at the same time and receive a 15% discount on both workshops.
 Any transferring and cancellation of registration voids discount.
-Discount will not include new programs added after registration has been completed.
+The discount will not include new programs added after registration has been completed.

 Call the college at +1-530-478-9100 Extension 000 or toll free (USA only) at +1-866-541-6699.